-REQUIRED CONTENT FOR THE SAR
+REOUIRED CONTENT FOR THE SAR

 The DOL rules provide model SAR language.
-Information in the SAR is based upon information contained in the most recent Form 5500; thus, a plan that is not required to include particular information in its Form 5500 is not required to include that information in its SAR.
-Note that the SAR contact information (i.e., the name, address and telephone number of the representative of the plan administrator) must be accurate as of the SAR distribution date and may therefore differ from the most recent Form 5500 if personnel or address changes occurred after the Form 5500 was filed.
+Information in the SAR summarizes information contained in the most recent Form 5500; thus, a plan that is not required to include particular information in its Form 5500 is not required to include that information in its SAR.
+Note that the SAR contact information (i.e., the name, address, and telephone number of the representative of the plan administrator) must be accurate as of the SAR distribution date and may therefore differ from the corresponding Form 5500 if personnel or address changes occurred after that Form 5500 was filed.
 Employers with employees who may require language assistance should review the applicable foreign language assistance requirements for SARs and other ERISA plan documents.